vimanvh/no-framework/README.md

 No Framework
 ============

-Some TypeScript librarires made for simplification of bulding React applications.
+Some TypeScript librarires made for simplification of building React applications.

 Přehled
 -------